MobyGamer/total-dos-launcher/readme.rst

 - TCP/IP: Install a network card that has a supported DOS packet driver, then install and use some sort of transport to copy the files over.
 This can be Microsoft LAN Manager, Novel Netware, etc., or a simpler and faster option like Mike Brutman's mTCP suite.
 If your system can load programs into upper memory, you can also get away with running MS LANMAN resident, and just access your files as a driver letter over the network.
 - CD or DVD: Burn everything to a CD or DVD and just run from there.

+While a serial or parallel cable can also work to copy files over (like LapLink, FastLynx, INTERLNK/INTERSVR, etc), the speed of a serial or parallel cable is extremely slow compared to the above methods and is generally not recommended unless you have no other choice.

 Step three: Launch the menu program
 -----------------------------------